-To the south of the Main District, the Southwest District is host to modest volcanic-hosted highsulphidation epithermal vein deposits presumably in-part related to the deep, sub-economic SWT porphyry (Krahulec, 1996; Krahulec and Briggs, 2006).
+To the south of the Main District, the Southwest District is host to modest volcanic-hosted highsulfidation epithermal vein deposits presumably in-part related to the deep, sub-economic SWT porphyry (Krahulec, 1996; Krahulec and Briggs, 2006).
 Prominent mines in the Southwest District include the Homestake mine and Bowers and Showers mine near the Treasure Hill deposit, and the Sunbeam mine on the northern edge in the Silver City intrusive complex.
-These high-sulphidation epithermal deposits trend north-northeast along Sevier-related shear and tear faults.
-Similar to the metal zonation in the Main District, there is a clear geochemical zonation in the high-sulphidation epithermal veins of the Southwest District, from Cu-Ag-As rich veins near the SWT porphyry outward to Cu-Pb-Zn-Au-Sb to the Alaska prospect north of Treasure Hill.
+These high-sulfidation epithermal deposits trend north-northeast along Sevier-related shear and tear faults.
+Similar to the metal zonation in the Main District, there is a clear geochemical zonation in the high-sulfidation epithermal veins of the Southwest District, from Cu-Ag-As rich veins near the SWT porphyry outward to Cu-Pb-Zn-Au-Sb to the Alaska prospect north of Treasure Hill.
 Alteration zonation supports this metal zonation, where veins to the south are associated with sericite-pyrophyllite-diaspore and lower temperature veins to the north contain illite, dickite and barite (Krahulec and Briggs, 2006).
-Fluid inclusion studies of quartz gangue related to copper mineralization, albeit of questionable quality, in the Southwest District (Ramboz, 1979) also serve to validate this geochemical zonation, where chalcopyrite formed at 350°C homogenization temperature in the SWT porphyry and decreases to 200° C within two miles to the north.